-The new Global Talent Visa will be launched on February 20th 2020!
+The new Global Talent Visa was launched on February 20th 2020!

 As some of the top immigration lawyers UK our job is to make sure that the current immigration rules are explained to you properly as a member of the public alongside any new developments that are also taking place.
 Therefore our first article of the week this week discusses the new Global Talent Visa initiative that the new PM Boris Johnson has suggested, and how this could take effect and change the immigration landscape in the UK.